dirttop/Games-API/docs/README.md

 > Your deployment domain will now be available on Azure.
 For instruction on testing go [here](#using-the-games-api).

+### Setting Up Managed Identity and Key Vault

+&emsp; In order to use your deployed API, a Key Vault containing your API key must be created, and the Function App must be granted access.
+&emsp; The following steps outline the process, for further clarification look to [this video]("https://www.youtube.com/watch?v=b21EQvfjvHc&t=789s").
+- Enable managed idenity in your Function App
+- Create a Key Vault
+- Give yourself Adiministatrative Access to your new Key Vault
+- Create a Secret for your API Key
+- Give the Key Vault Secrets User role assignment to your Function App
+- Add a reference to the Key Vault in your Function App configuration
+- Save your configuration and await confirmation from Azure
+- Test your function app using your new API Key

 ## Using the Games-API

 ### URL